 If you’re an architect, designer, or cartographer, you’ll spend a lot of time drawing.
 People in these professions typically own a drafting table and a chair.
 Drafting tables allow you to adjust the angle for the most comfortable position.

-Drafting chairs are a modified version of a traditional office chair with some major differences.
+Drafting chairs are a modified version of traditional office chairs with some major differences.

-Most office chairs only go up to 22-inches in height.
-However, the cylinder that supports a drafting chair is longer than normal, which allows the user to adjust the height to a maximum of 30 inches.
-Since these chairs are much taller, they also include a footrest, so that the legs don’t dangle.
+Most office chairs can only be adjusted to 22 inches in height.
+However, the cylinder that supports a drafting chair is longer than normal, allowing the user to adjust the height to a maximum of 30 inches.
+Since these chairs are much taller, they also include a footrest so that the legs don’t dangle.

-A drafting chair offers a similar level of flexibility by giving the user the option to adjust the height to meet the angle of the table.
+A drafting chair offers a similar level of flexibility by allowing the user to adjust the height to match the angle of the table.
 Drafting tables are often very tall, so these chairs can specifically adjust their height to match.

-These chairs include a backrest and armrests as well, to give the user support for long periods of drawing.
+These chairs include a backrest and armrests to give the user support for long periods of drawing.

 Drafting chairs are ideal for long-term back and neck health.
-They give the user the option to work at varying angles, so they’re not slouched over with their head down.
+They allow the user to work at varying angles, so they’re not slouched over with their heads down.

 Read on and find out what types of drafting chairs are available.